Technical Advisory: Remote Shell Backdoor in MCP Package (@lanyer640/mcp-runcommand-server)

 Overview

-A malicious package has been identified in the NPM ecosystem targeting Model Context Protocol (MCP) implementations.
+A malicious package has been identified in the NPM ecosystem targeting Multi-agent Communication Protocol (MCP) implementations.
 The package @lanyer640/mcp-runcommand-server contains malicious code that establishes unauthorized remote shells, potentially allowing attackers to gain remote access to systems where it is installed.

 Risk Analysis